DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 Up to 400 words.

-If you’re applying for secondary teacher training, use this section to demonstrate your interest in and knowledge of the subject(s) you’ve chosen.
+If you’re applying for secondary teacher training, use this section to describe your knowledge of the subjects you’ve chosen.

-If you’re applying for primary teacher training, demonstrate why teaching that age group is suited to you.
+If you’re applying for primary teacher training, say why you'd like to teach this age group.

 You could talk about:

 * any relevant work or unpaid experience
-* your degree(s) and other studies, such as your A levels
+* your degree and other relevant qualifications, such as your A levels
 * any relevant skills, interests or achievements
 * your understanding of the national curriculum